 My class usually focuses on collaborative learning and thus many of my lessons center around group activities.
-However, this lesson can most definitely be structured for individual student activities if that's what a teacher prefers.
+However, this lesson can be structured for individual student activities if that's what you prefer.
 Nonetheless, once the students are finished a map will be shown on the smart-board and each group will correct their own map.
-If any problems or questions arise they will be taken care of then.
-Most students have little problem with this first step, but in case of an oddity be prepared to stop and make sure students become comfortable with these five countries.
+If any problems or questions arise they will be solved and answered then.
+Be prepared to stop and make sure students become comfortable with these five countries.

 Towards the end of the of this discussion I begin to teach about the two major geographical locations in the British Isles.
 These would be the islands of Ireland and Great Britain which as the video above shows, are not actually countries.
 They refer to geographical features instead of political entities.
 This is a key piece of information that must be understood before we can continue the lesson.
 As a quick assessment to see how well students comprehend the material thus far I use an interactive informal assessment that requires the smart-board.